gbif/hp-swissnatcoll/en/data/navigating_in_the_data.md

 There are currently 3 entry points to the data:
 1. 📍[Occurrences](/occurrence/search){:target="_blank"}, each element of the table is a specimen of a natural history institution.
 This view is based on the [GBIF.org occurrence table](https://www.gbif.org/occurrence/search?occurrence_status=present&q=){:target="_blank"} but shows only specimens held in the swiss natural history institutions.

-2. 🗃️[Collections](/collection/search), each element of the table is a collection of a natural history institution.
+2. 🗃️[Collections](/collection/search), each element of the page is a collection of a natural history institution.
 This view is based on the [GBIF Registry - GRSciColl collections](https://registry.gbif.org/collection/search).
+The elements are ordered by size of the collection (number of specimens).

-3. 🏛️[Institutions](/institution/search), each element of the table is a swiss natural history institution who is part of the SwissCollNet project network.
+3. 🏛️[Institutions](/institution/search), each element of the page is a swiss natural history institution who is part of the SwissCollNet project network.
 This view is based on the [GBIF Registry - GRSciColl institutions](https://registry.gbif.org/institution/search).
+The elements are ordered by size of the institution (number of specimens).
 A map of Switzerland with all registered natural history instutions is also displayed.

 4. 🔬 [3D models](/en/threeDmodels), a model viewer displays a selected 3D model of a specimen held in a swiss institution.
 The model can be viewed from different angles and zoomed in and out.
 If the specimen data is also available on GBIF, the link and a few basic information is provided.